klingklangmatze/python_helpers/README.md

 # python_helpers
-Collection of little programs that take work off my hands from time to time.
+Collection of short scripts that take work off my hands from time to time.

-01_add_zero.py - The program inserts a 0 in prefix of numbered files (e.g. 1.jpg -> 01.jpg).
+01_add_zero.py - The program inserts a 0 in prefix of numbered files (e.g. 1.jpg -> 01.jpg). <br />
 02_file_renaming - Script renames files.